 On 18 February 2020 the Group entered into a secured loan arrangement with an unrelated party for \$2,000,000 in order to be able to pay tax reassessments for the years ended 31 December 2008 and 2009.
-The loan is payable in 24 monthly installments and includes a \$20,000 structuring commission and interest at 12% interest per annum and is secured by a guarantee on the power line of Corihuarmi mine.
-All interest for the duration of the loan is payable during the first 4 months at \$120,000 per month, with the principal repayable from the fifth month onwards at \$100,000 per month.
-The total cost of the loan including the structuring commission is being expensed over the loan period on an effective interest basis.
-As at 31 December 2020, \$304,000 of the total cost has been expensed as financial expense.
+The loan was repaid during the second quarter of 2021, including a \$20,000 structuring commission and interest of \$480,000 paid during the first 4 months.
+The total cost of the loan including the structuring commission was expensed over the loan period on an effective interest basis.

 On 7 July 2020 the Group entered into an unsecured loan arrangement with an unrelated party for \$1,400,000 in order to be able to pay the tax reassessments for the year ended 31 December 2011.
-The loan was paid during the year, including a \$20,000 structuring commission and interest of 3% monthly applicable to the outstanding balance.
-An amount of \$134,000 has been expensed during 2020 as financial expense.
+The loan was repaid during 2020, including a \$20,000 structuring commission and interest of 3% monthly applicable to the outstanding balance.